sictweb/bti425-2020/notes/week07.md

 **Topics:**

-To get started, we will first do a quick review on how to create a new Angular project from scratch.
-We will then focus on:

-* Discussing what exactly an Angular component is, at a high level
-* Creating components manually / using the Angular CLI
-* How to think about, and plan your components (this is similar to the thinking introduced in the "React" coverage)
-* An introduction to using "templates" in components
-* A brief discussion on attribute &amp; structural directives.

-The detailed notes for the above topics can be found in:
+The first two documents are repeated from the Week 6 coverage:

-* [Angular Components Introduction](angular-components-intro): This document discusses Components in detail, including how to get started using components / creating components from scratch, using "templates" in components, and writing attribute/structural directive.
+[Angular Components Introduction](angular-components-intro): This document discusses Components in detail, including how to get started using components / creating components from scratch, using "templates" in components, and writing attribute/structural directives.

-* [Angular Components Example](angular-components-example): This document guides us through a simple example, where we plan a view with multiple components from scratch.
+[Angular Components Example](angular-components-example): This document guides us through a simple example ("animals"), where we plan a view with multiple components from scratch.

+The next document is new this week:

-* [Angular Components Continued](angular-components-more): This document contains the important review topics for Angular Components including:
+[Angular Components Continued](angular-components-more): This document contains the important review topics for Angular Components including:
 * Creating Components Using the Angular CLI
 * Structure of an Angular Component
 * Component / Template Data Binding
 * Lifecycle Methods
 * Component Interaction
 * Angular Directives (Structural / Attribute)

 <br>